scottish-government-design-system/designsystem.gov.scot/components/cookie-banner/index.md

 category: components
 parent: components
 thispage: component.cookie-banner
 summary: "A notice to help users to understand what cookies do.
-It allows users to consent or not to cookies that are not essential to making your website or service work."
+It allows users to accept or reject cookies that are not essential to making your website or service work."
 experimental: true
 ---